What is a concept testing survey?

 It can be tricky to do and lots of companies are looking for support.
 Here are a few customers that turned to Qualtrics with their concept testing issues, and here’s how we helped them:

-- Pinterest: This image sharing and social media platform was trying to find out what would make their platform number 1 with their customers.
+- Pinterest: This image-sharing and social media platform was trying to find out what would make their platform number 1 with their customers.
 Feedback on potential product developments was the starting point for an entirely new feature set.
-Read more about this story.

 When concept testing is done right, it saves a lot of time, money, and energy.
-Most importantly, this essential, money-saving tool lets you know you’re on the right track and gives you the insights you need to move forward with confidence.
+Most importantly, this essential, money-saving tool gives you the opportunity to optimise the concept before development, based on the concept test feedback.